18F/myusa-ux/research/usability/sprint33_small-business-script.md

 What does your business do?

-What's your job there?
+What's your job / role there?

 ### Frequency
+_**Frequency and Transaction with gov't can be asked in any order.
+What is their specific context?**_

 Have you logged into a government website in the past year?

 How many times?

 Which ones?
+Why?

 ### Transactions with gov't

-What was your last online interaction with the federal government? (if any)
+What was your last online interaction with the federal government? (if any) —

 How did it go?
 What started it?